How To Legally Watch The Ryder Cup Without Sky Sports - Golf Monthly

-There's more than one way to watch the action from Hazeltine, so don't be too disheartened if you aren't a Sky subscriber.
+There's more than one way to watch the action from Le Golf National, so don't be too disheartened if you aren't a Sky subscriber.
 Here's how to watch the Ryder Cup without Sky Sports

-With Team Europe all set to take on the Americans at Hazeltine at the end of the month, Sky Sports will be there on the ground to bring its subscribers over 200 hours of coverage on a dedicated channel.
+With Team Europe all set to take on the Americans at Le Golf National at the end of the month, Sky Sports will be there on the ground to bring its subscribers over 200 hours of coverage on a dedicated channel.

 But what if you aren’t a Sky Sports subscriber.
 How can you still watch the Ryder Cup without Sky Sports?